MattScarthSaunders/discovery_service-techtest/README.md

 Code formatting with prettier, linked to specified eslint config.

-## Assumptions
+### Assumptions

 I have made the following assumptions for the sake of the test:

 -   id on path param is always a uuid, as in the spec it resembles a uuid.
--   'meta' object will always be provided on the post body, though it can be an empty object.

-## Decisions
+### Decisions

 -   Assuming a 30s heartbeat, I'm assigning a default expiry 'age' value of 3 minutes.
 This provides a balance between tolerating network instability, client load or other intermittent issues, and still ensuring that the service remains reasonably up-to-date.
 -   Mongo structure:

-    -   single collection ('instances'), as all primary data is related to the client app instances, and group data is all derived from this.
+    -   single collection ('instances'), as all primary data is related to the client app instances, and group data is derived from this.
 Given small scope of the app, this seems appropriate.

     Pros:

-    -   can achieve desired functionality using standard queries
+    -   simple, avoids forcing relations between two collections.
     -   avoids excess storage of data

     Cons: